KnapsackPro/docs.knapsackpro.com/_posts/2020-00-00-faster-cypress-tests-on-github-actions.md

 -    run: bin/rspec spec
 ```

-Change your cypress run command to use Knapsack as well
+Change your cypress run command to use Knapsack as well:

 ```diff
 +      strategy: